knbr13/gitcs/README.md

 # local-git-contributions-visualizer

-The `local-git-contributions-visualizer` is a command line tool written in Go.
-It allows developers to scan their local Git repositories and generate a visual contributions graph.
-This tool is particularly useful for developers who work with multiple Git services such as Github and Gitlab.
-It enables them to see their contributions across both platforms, even when there is no internet connection available.
+The `local-git-contributions-visualizer` is a command-line tool written in Go that enables developers to scan their local Git repositories and generate a visual contributions graph.
+This tool is particularly useful for developers who work with multiple Git services such as GitHub and GitLab.
+It allows them to visualize their contributions across both platforms, even in offline or disconnected environments.

 ## Screenshots